PHSDigitalAgency/silverstripe-newsmodule/README.md

 # On to the news.
 From ModelAdmin.
 Silverstripe Newsmodule.
 =======================

+# TRANSLATABLE DATAOBJECT
+A fork to make it play well with translatable DataObject module (https://github.com/bummzack/translatable-dataobject).

 # WARNING

 This latest version has a different multiselectfield!
 If you have the old multiselectfield, manually delete it and then run composer update.